AyeshaAbid892/css-theory/README.md

 }
 ```

-#### 3. What does animation-iteration-count: infinite do to an element?
+### 3. What does animation-iteration-count: infinite do to an element?

->`The Compilation Impact:` This instruction sets the structural timeline iteration register to an absolute execution cycle, disabling the default value tracking constraint (1).
+>`The Compilation Impact:` <br>This instruction sets the structural timeline iteration register to an absolute execution cycle, disabling the default value tracking constraint (1).<br>
->`Production Mechanics:` The browser layout engine is commanded to cycle the targeted @keyframes array continuously without ever prompting termination routines.
+>`Production Mechanics:` <br>The browser layout engine is commanded to cycle the targeted @keyframes array continuously without ever prompting termination routines.
 It forces the loop to restart immediately upon reaching the 100% animation frame flag.
 This setting is required for components that maintain indefinite background statuses, such as skeleton screen placeholder rows, network asset loaders, or pulsing radar alert flags.

-#### 4. Why is animating transform drastically faster than animating physical dimensions like width?
+### 4. Why is animating transform drastically faster than animating physical dimensions like width?

 >This is a critical performance question centered on browser layout mechanics.
 Animating width forces a catastrophic Layout Reflow Loop, while animating transform uses isolated GPU Compositing Layers.
 ```